Al-Nawawi: Destruction of tomb

-In 2015, during the ongoing Syrian Civil War, his tomb was demolished by rebels linked to Al Nusra.
+In 2015, during the Syrian Civil War, his tomb was demolished by Syrian rebels belonging to Al Nusra.

 Works

 During his life of 45 years he wrote "at least fifty books" on Islamic studies and other topics.
 Some scholar counted pages he written and calculated that he wrote 40+ pages daily from age 18 till his death.
 Some his writings is still reached vastly as no author has superseded him in those writing.
 These include: